-In general, the key to improving proprioception (In my experience) is to repeatedly vary tension, whether it is muscular tension or connective tissue tension.
+In general, the key to improving proprioception (in my experience) is to repeatedly turn tension on and off, whether it is muscular tension or connective tissue tension.

-An example in the exercises that follow is learning to feel the spinal erector muscles activating and relaxing when the spine is bent backwards (spinal erectors active) and then the back bend is released (spinal erectors relaxed.)
+An example is learning to feel the spinal erector muscles activating and relaxing when, say, the lumbar spine is bent backwards (spinal erectors active) and then when the back bend is released (spinal erectors relaxed.)

 With connective tissue tension, movements are again used, but instead of focusing on the muscle being used (which may be too small or too thin to perceive) the focus is on the movement of the bones and any change in sensation that accompanies those movements.

 An example of this is feeling the ribcage as the spine is bent backwards and forwards and noting the sensations in the chest and ribcage as it lifts and lowers.

 A general tip on creating connective tissue tension is to work on creating space, make the body "feel big" or "expansive."
 (But not too expansive.)

 The basic technique that I use to improve proprioception is to use repeated movements to create repeated changes in sensation.
 These movements cause muscles to activate and relax and that in turn creates changes in both muscular activation sensation and sensation from connective tissue tension.
 To get a better feel for ground contact and pressure, I'll teach weight shifting exercises as well as the use of friction and pressure.

 You can do weight shifting exercises while standing, and that's generally how I first teach it.
 But you can also do it in a pose like half moon.
 In the first picture below my weight is shifted towards my hand.
 Note the angle of my standing leg.

 In the second picture, my weight is shifted away from my hand.
 If my foot and ankle is stable, my hand will feel relaxed.